Pokémon Colosseum: Story

-Wes and Rui then go to Realgam Tower.
-All four administrators are there and ready to face Wes again.
-After doing so, he is granted access to the Colosseum at the top of the building.
-There, he is greeted by a large crowd.
-A Cipher man named Nascour tells Wes that he will have to face four trainers.
-After Wes defeats all four trainers, Nascour fights him.
-Once defeated, Nascour tries to leave, only to be interrupted by Es Cade.
-Es Cade reveals that he is really none other than Evice, the head of Cipher, and battles Wes.
-When Wes defeats him, Evice attempts to escape by helicopter, but the legendary Pokémon Ho-Oh swoops in and blasts it out of the sky.
-Evice and Nascour are sent to jail.
+Wes and Rui then travel to Cipher's headquarters, the recently constructed Realgam Tower.
+Wes battles each of the Cipher admins again to receive keys to the Colosseum at the top of the building.
+There, he battles the apparent head of Cipher, Nascour.
+After being defeated, the enraged Nascour tries to threaten Wes but is interrupted by Es Cade, who reveals that he is Evice, the true head of Cipher, and battles Wes.
+When Wes defeats him, Evice attempts to escape using a helicopter, but the legendary Pokémon Ho-Oh suddenly appears and blasts it out of the sky with a fireball.
+Evice and Nascour are then taken into custody as Pyrite Town's police arrive.